guidodizi/shrike/docs/pipeline/create-aml-pipeline.md

 `python pipelines/experiments/demograph_eyesoff.py --config-dir pipelines/config --config-name experiments/demograph_eyesoff run.submit=True`

-## 2. Create your own simple AML pipeline using the pipeline helper class and an already existing module
+## 2. Create your own simple Azure ML pipeline using the pipeline helper class and an already existing component

 In this section, We will create a pipeline graph consisting of a single component called `probe`, which is readily available in the accelerator repository.
 We will pass the parameters through a config file.